 You’ll want to stick to tubes that are 2 or 1 person for Jet Skis because of laws in most States.
 I’m a big fan of the SPORTSSTUFF Big Mable Towable but there is many to choose from.

-If you want more of a challenge, then you can also wakeboard behind a jet ski.
-A jet ski won’t have the weight to create big waves, but it’s a lot quicker to hop on the jet ski and wakeboard than on a big boat.
+If you want more of a challenge, then you can also wakeboard behind a PWC.
+A PWC won’t have the weight to create big waves, but it’s a lot quicker to hop on and wakeboard than on a big boat.

 Tip: Try to get the inflators that also deflate, so it’s easier to store the tube away when you’re done with it.

-I do want to be clear, most if not all of the jet ski accessories in this Sea-Doo section will only fit Sea-Doos and only certain model Sea-Doo’s.
+I do want to be clear, most if not all the accessories in this Sea-Doo section will only fit Sea-Doo and only certain model Sea-Doo’s.
 Make sure to read which model it fits before buying.

-When I was selling Sea-Doo’s the most common accessory to add was Ski Pylons.
-This thing mounts in the rear and gets the tow rope up and at a more level angle for the wakeboarder.
+When I was selling Sea-Doo’s the most common PWC accessory to add was Ski Pylons.
+This thing mounts in the rear and gets the tow-rope up and at a more level angle for the wakeboarder.
 This comes on the WAKE Series Sea-Doo.
 The best perk is that it has handles for the spotter to hold on to.